I’m sure you’ve seen the term “Buyer Personas” before, but have you seen many companies that do a good job in this area?

 Creating Accurate Buyer Personas Requires Details, Details, Details

-I realize it’s hard work but the more specifics you can gather, the more you process deep enough to facilitate genuine understanding of the thoughts, feelings, and behaviors of your customers.
+I realize that it is hard work but the more specifics you can gather, the more you process deeply enough to facilitate genuine understanding of the thoughts, feelings, and behaviors of your customers.

 Use Your Intuition When Creating Accurate Buyer Personas

 Try to put yourself in the shoes of your customer and approach the solution with empathy.
 What common objections arise for them during the sales process?
 What might keep this customer from buying?
 You and a small team can then brainstorm ways to help.

 Marketing message and elevator pitch

 While not yet engaging in the creative process, you can begin to build messaging that is useful.
 Determine the best ways to meet the needs of each persona you create.
 How would you describe your product to this particular type of person.
 Then distill that message into an elevator pitch that strikes home.